 Keep your blood pressure in check

 High blood pressure is the number one risk factor for stroke and a major risk factor for heart disease.
 High blood pressure is when the blood pressure in your arteries rises and your heart has to work harder than normal to pump blood through the blood vessels.
-It is important that you have your blood pressure checked regularly by your healthcare provider.
+It's important that you have your blood pressure checked regularly by a healthcare provider.

 What is blood pressure?

-Blood pressure is a measure of the pressure or force of blood against the walls of your blood vessels (arteries).
-Your blood pressure reading is based on two measures.
+Blood pressure readings have two numbers.
 The top number (systolic) is the measure of the pressure when your heart contracts and pushes blood through the arteries.
 The bottom (diastolic) number is the measure of the pressure when your heart relaxes between beats.

 What is low blood pressure?

 Low blood pressure (hypotension) is when the pressure in your arteries drops below the normal range.
-But blood pressure levels below 120 / 80 may be normal for some people.
 Your healthcare provider will tell you if you have low blood pressure.

 How do I check my blood pressure?